-Hartwick College and IFBM are partnering to offer a one week intensive class in craft malting technology.
+Hartwick College, Craft Maltsters Guild, IFBM & Montana State University are partnering to offer a one week intensive class in craft malting technology.
 The course is aimed to give starting and experienced craft maltsters both theoretical and practical knowledge in malting technology.

 - Develop your knowledge in malting barley and in its characteristics